Sean Forbes: 2020 – Present: Little Victories, Super Bowl

-On February 4, 2022, it was announced that Forbes and fellow deaf rapper Warren "WAWA" Snipe will be performing sign-language interpretations of the headliners' music in the Super Bowl LVI halftime show.
+On February 13, 2022, Forbes and fellow Deaf rapper Warren "WAWA" Snipe performed sign-language interpretations of the headliners' music in the Super Bowl LVI halftime show.
 This was the first time that sign-language performances have been incorporated into NFL's halftime program.

+On November 17, 2022, Forbes released a Super Deluxe version of Little Victories including 6 previously unreleased songs.

+In April 2023, Forbes took home the 2023 Outstanding Rap Artist of the Year and 2023 Outstanding Rap Recording for "Little Victories" Super Deluxe at the 2023 Detroit Music Awards.

+Forbes and D-PAN produced American Sign Language music access for Metallica's new album "72 Seasons" alongside American Sign Language music interpreter Amber Galloway.